Jerry-Gu-SB/bazookazoo_v2/README.md

 - map design
   - maybe different terrains. nothing crazy though.
 - some different weapons
+  - will have to refactor the player to make the weapon a prefab...
 - some basic pixel art
 - UI art revamp